 Karres en Brands (Bart Brands)

 Since 1997, Karres en Brands has worked on diverse projects, studies and competitions, at home and abroad.
-Their work encompasses every scale of spatial design, from area strategies and infrastructural projects to parks and gardens, urban planning assignments, and product design.
+Their work spans the full spectrum of spatial design, from area strategies and infrastructure projects to parks and gardens, urban planning assignments, and product design.
 IADP representative of Karres en Brands is Bart Brands.
 Contact details: b.brands@karresenbrands.nl / +31 356 422 962.

 KCAP (Frank Werner)